We’ve been working with our project partners, community representatives and residents to reimagine a number of creeks across Melbourne.

-The first site to be reimagined is a 1.4 kilometre section of Arnolds Creek in Melton West.
-We began construction in September 2019 and have now completed all civil works, including removing the concrete channel and existing stormwater pipe to create a natural waterway.
-We are now finishing the site with native plantings.
+We have now completed works to reimagine a 1.4 kilometre section of Arnolds Creek in Melton West.
+The project included removing the concrete channel and existing stormwater pipe to create a natural waterway, and planting native plants.

 Blind Creek, Boronia

 We have now finished works on our site at Blind Creek, Boronia, ‘daylighting’ a 650-metre section from Manuka Drive to Scoresby Road.
 Check out our video which shows the site before and after our works to naturalise the creek and create a vibrant open space for local community to enjoy!

 The section of Tarralla Creek to be re-designed extends from Dorset Road to Eastfied Road Croydon.
 To inform the co-design, we established a Community Advisory Group and held community engagement events.

 In March 2019 we held a number of face-to-face and online engagement activities for the Reimagining Stony Creek at Sunshine Hospital project.
 This included: